Azure-Samples/hdinsight-java-sdk-samples/README.md

 # [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) Java SDK Samples

 This repo provides samples for the [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) Java SDK.
-**If you are interetsed in running a specific example, you can navigate to the corresponding subfolder and check out the individual Readme.**

 ## Features

 Samples showing use of the [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) Java SDK.
-Idea behind these samples is to showcase 1) how to utilize Java SDK and 2) best practices while handling data for/from these APIs.
+The idea behind these samples is to showcase 1) how to utilize the HDInsight Java SDK and 2) best practices for handling data associated with these APIs.

 ## Getting Started